The magnetic field is the vector field that mediates magnetic forces between moving charges and currents. EM uses two related fields:

 - Magnetic force does no work: since .
 A magnetic field can change a charge’s direction but never its kinetic energy.
 Energy changes always come from the electric field component of the Lorentz force.

-The deep unification: and are different components of the same electromagnetic field tensor; they transform into each other under Lorentz boosts.
+The unification: and are different components of the same electromagnetic field tensor; they transform into each other under Lorentz boosts.
 What one observer calls a pure field, another (moving) observer sees as a mixture of and .
 The non-relativistic split into “electric” and “magnetic” is frame-dependent.